mulukadan/questionnaire/README.md

 ###### Describe a challenge you faced in a group or partner project, and explain what you did to resolve this issue.

+###### What is the difference between an abstract class and an interface?
+Describe why you would use one over the other, and walk your partner through an example use case.

+###### What is polymorphism?
+How does it apply to programming?

+###### Describe when it would be beneficial to program one class to inherit from another class?

+###### What is the difference between inheriting an abstract class, and inheriting another complete class?

+###### Describe when a class should be abstract and when it should not be abstract.

+###### What is single table inheritance?

+###### Is single table inheritance ever required?

+###### Describe when we would use single table inheritance.

+###### Pretend we have two classes: Shepherd and Terrier.
+They each inherit 4 attributes from an abstract Dog class, and contain 2 attributes unique to their own class.
+Are these two classes good candidates for single table inheritance?
+Why or why not?

+###### What obligation does a developer take on by implementing an interface?

+###### Describe a challenge you faced coding during the last week.
+Walk your partner through the process by which you resolved it.

+###### What should we use constants for?
+What shouldn't we use constants for?